Welcome to my world!

 Writing is a bit like breathing for me – so natural I hardly even notice it, and utterly vital…

 I was fortunate to grow up in a house full of books and when I was 12 and first had a room of my own I began writing a journal.
 I still do.
 Makes me feel grounded, clears my head, shows me when I’m off course and helps me find beauty and appreciation instead of focusing on the chaos I sometimes create around me.
-I spend a lot of time with my nose in books: those I’m reading are strewn all over the house, as are scraps of notes for those I’m in the process of writing.
+I spend a lot of time with my nose in books: those I’m reading are strewn all over the house, as are index cards with notes for those I’m in the process of writing.

 I didn’t know it at the time but following the impulse to return to where I originated from put a stop to that manic need to keep running: I was ‘home’ in ways that had eluded me all my life.
 Home, as it turned out, isn’t just locational.
 Rebuilding my relationship with my mother during her final years was a major part of my homecoming.
 Finding a modern-day shaman (www.die-kraftreise.de) who guided me back to the old ways – some of which I’d lived by all my life, not quite knowing what they connected me to but feeling a deep connection anyway – was another type of homecoming.
 Finally accepting myself as I am, that’s part of it, too.
 So that now, with the incessant search for home no longer driving me, I am able to sift through the treasures I’ve gathered during my life so far and turn them into words, and flow them out into the world, and continue to learn new things, and meet others who are on similar journeys… there is no limit.
 Everything just continues to unfold in astonishing ways.